 In addition, some questions may, as part of assessing analytic or synthetic skills, also assess skills in evaluating claims or drawing conclusions pertaining to causation or explanation.

-The HEIghten Critical Thinking assessment is administered in a single 45-minute testing session.
-Each test taker answers 26 questions.
+The HEIghten Critical Thinking assessment is administered in a single testing session.
+In just under an hour, each test taker answers 32* questions.
 The item types include critical thinking sets, short arguments or informational passages, and sets that present conditions applicable to a fictional situation.

 While the HEIghten Critical Thinking assessment is developed to measure a common set of skills, judging the appropriateness of the test is an important first step in considering its use.
 Assessment directors and faculty members should review the test content and skill area coverage to determine whether it is consistent with your institution's expectations.